luisfurquim/stonelizard/README.md

    }

    return stonelizard.Response{
-      Status: http.StatusAccepted, // This HTTP status code to return when successful has its custom message defined by the 'accepted' tag
+      // This HTTP status code to return when successful has its custom message defined by the 'accepted' tag
+      Status: http.StatusAccepted,
       Body: newId, // an int, as defined by the data type of the Service.newResearch field }
 }

 // The Service.DropResearch method is called when the Service.dropResearch operation is requested.
-// According to what was declared in the Service struct, 'Id' is a parameter passed in the REST path, 'trackId' is a parameter passed
+// According to what was declared in the Service struct, 'Id' is a parameter passed in the REST
-// through HTTP header and authinfo contains the certificate provided by the authenticated client (as the access tag was set
+// path, 'trackId' is a parameter passed through HTTP header and authinfo contains the certificate
+// provided by the authenticated client (as the access tag was set with the value verifyauthinfo,
-// with the value verifyauthinfo, the certificate CA chain was already verified) func (s *Service) DropResearch(Id int, trackId string, authinfo *x509.Certificate) stonelizard.Response {
+// the certificate CA chain was already verified) func (s *Service) DropResearch(Id int, trackId string, authinfo *x509.Certificate) stonelizard.Response {

-   // Do whatever your application needs to do in order to remove a research from your system, for example:
+   // Do whatever your application needs to do in order to remove a research from your system,
+   // for example:
    // a) remove data from a persistent storage
    // b) authinfo may be used to log who removed the research
    // c) trackId may be used to help tracking log messages from the same request for debugging